LibreOffice/libetonyek/HACKING.md

 ### Main entities

-* *Parser: a parser :-) Passes raw data to collector for further processing.
+* `*Parser`: a parser :-) Passes raw data to collector for further processing.
-* *Collector: an output producer; uses the data passed to it from parser.
+* `*Collector`: an output producer; uses the data passed to it from parser.
-* IWORKPropertyMap: a type-safe property map.
+* `IWORKPropertyMap`: a type-safe property map.
 A property map is typically not used directly, except in the parser.
-Instead, it is wrapped in an IWORKStyle.
+Instead, it is wrapped in an `IWORKStyle`.
-* IWORKStyleStack: a hierarchy of currently applied styles.
+* `IWORKStyleStack`: a hierarchy of currently applied styles.
 It allows lookup of properties without checking multiple styles explicitly.
-* IWORKDocumentInterface: an amalgamation of librevenge document interfaces, to allow common handling of some parts of the file format.
+* `IWORKDocumentInterface`: an amalgamation of librevenge document interfaces, to allow common handling of some parts of the file format.

 See the documentation for concrete classes for more details.